Karleen S McAllester

 A Note About My Perspective as a Parent

-I’m a proud parent of four children; three of them have graduated from college, the youngest is a college senior.
+I’m a proud parent of four children who have all graduated from college.

 Even a writer’s kids can struggle with writing sometimes… I’ve seen my own kids get frustrated, and felt a parent’s fierce determination to take action.